Annabel Johnson: AFL Women's career

-Her AFL Women's season seven was a much more successful year.
+Her 2022 season 7 was a much more successful year.
 Playing every game, she became an important part of Geelong's backline, making the initial 44 player squad of the 22under22 team at the conclusion of the season.

+2023 was a challenging year as Johnson managed just one game before a knee injury ruled her out from Round 2 onwards.

+Ahead of the 2024 AFL Women's season, Johnson was traded to West Coast.